christophersmith262/scss-extractor/README.md

 - [postcssscss-scss-inline-comments]():
   Convert css comments to inline scss comments.
 - [postcssscss-scss-node-sass-importer]():
-  Applies a node-sass importer plugin to resolve `@import` statements.
+  Applies a node-sass importer plugin to resolve and load `@import` statements.